CraigStuntz/CraigStuntz.github.io/drafts/2020-02-18-equality-is-hard.markdown

 ...so that Jane and Sue's offspring were reference _unequal_ to each other.
 So reference equality is a sensible default in a language which supports mutation.

-Another example of when reference equality makes sense is when you know it's going to give the same result as structural equality anyway.
+Another case where reference equality makes sense is when you know it's going to give the same result as structural equality anyway.
 There is a certain performance overhead for testing structural equality, which is reasonable if you _actually need to test structural equality._ But if, for example, you create a large number of objects which you know are all different structually, it doesn't make sense to pay the overhead of